radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/audit-logs/index.md

 ## Definition and Purpose of Audit Logs

-Brainwave GRC helps you gain a holistic view of the assets of your company and the people who are interacting with them.
+Identity Analytics helps you gain a holistic view of the assets of your company and the people who are interacting with them.
 This includes:

 - People and organizations